assilbekov/chrome-time-tracker/README.md

 - Displays the total time spent on each domain in a user-friendly dashboard.
 - Provides detailed statistics and insights on the user's browsing habits.

+## Status of the project

+This project is still being developing.